jgarciagalvez/al-papone-2D/docs/L2_SystemDesign/modules/M_GameManager.md

 **OnEnter Logic:**
 1. Handles teardown of the `GameplaySystem`.
-2. Instantiates the `StorySystem`, providing it with the designated `Active Services`, the `PlayerDeadData` payload, and references to `GameSession.scoring` and `GameSession.sessionProgress`.
+2. Instantiates the `StorySystem`, providing it with the designated `Active Services` and references to `GameSession.scoring` and `GameSession.sessionProgress`.
 3. Sets `StorySystem` as the active system.

 **OnUpdate Logic:**